How do I get tickets for the 2013 inaugural ceremony?

 Tickets to the inaugural swearing-in ceremony are normally assigned within about a month or two of the inauguration date and may be requested from members of the U.S. Senate and House of Representatives.
 You may need to reside in the state or district of the senator or congressperson from whose office you are requesting a ticket.
 When requesting tickets, you may be required to provide the name, address, and other contact information for each person for whom a ticket is requested.
 The number of tickets given out are limited, and some offices have instituted “lottery” systems as a means of assigning tickets.

 Use the two search links below to find your local officials and ask whether any tickets are available, or to have your name put on a waiting list for tickets.

 Please note that in the past, a number of offices stopped taking additional names for ticket requests in early December, so it is best to act soon after the November election.
-Also, please be aware of tickets scams.

 How much do tickets cost for the swearing-in ceremony?

 U.S. Senate and House offices distribute tickets free of charge.

 If tickets are free, why have I seen that some tickets are for sale?

 If someone offers to sell you swearing-in ceremony tickets soon after the election, know that such an offer may be fraudulent.
 Official tickets are distributed by congressional offices shortly before the inauguration, and there is no charge for these.
 With that said, the reality is that demand for tickets typically exceeds supply, and not everyone is able to obtain tickets this way.
 After congressional offices distribute their tickets in January 2013, some of these will inevitably be sold or given away and acquired by companies that specialize in ticket reselling.